McCook, Nebraska

 McCook is a city in and the county seat of Red Willow County, Nebraska, United States.
 The population was 7,446 at the 2020 census.

 History

 McCook was platted in 1882 when the Burlington and Missouri River Railroad was extended to that point.
 It was named in honor of Alexander McDowell McCook, a brigadier general in the Union Army during the American Civil War.

-McCook is known as the capital of the Buffalo Commons.
-In the 1980’s when times were hard, academics proposed that they should depopulate the high plains and give it back to the buffalo, except people of the town did not agree and wanted to stay on the land that they loved.
-The people were resourceful and able to overcome the hardship/stay in their community.

-Nowadays, the Buffalo Commons is used as a metaphor for looking for a solution.
-A solution McCook has been trying to utilize is tourism and community growth.